Generation Z : Fortnite BattleRoyale – father’s frustration, marketer’s pleasure

 Pop star Drake, a self-confessed fan of the game, also took advantage of it in 2018 by battling with the world’s most famous Fortnite gamer named “Ninja,” earning the streaming platform Twitch a new viewership record.

-For those who don’t know Twitch, gamers broadcast their video games live there.
+For those who don’t know Twitch, gamers broadcast their live there.
 And hundreds of thousands watch.
 Ex-national kicker Mesut Özil also gambles and broadcasts there.
 Incidentally, Twitch sponsors major gamer events on a massive scale, as do energy drink and snack brands, telcos and, more recently, carmakers.

 So with smart brand integration and actions by VIPs with gamer credibility, the effect is mutually amplified and attention is multiplied without authenticity suffering in the eyes of the target group – an advertising win-win.